 Just like a fingerprint, every smile is different.
 Depending on your smile goals and orthodontic condition, your treatment time will be just as unique.
 For example, if you’re getting braces to correct a severe malocclusion or spacing between your teeth, you will probably wear your braces for a longer period of time than someone who just needs a smile touch-up.

-Ask Dr. McGrory about your orthodontic condition.
+Ask Dr. McGrory or Dr. McCarty about your orthodontic condition.
 This may give you a better idea of how long treatment might take.

 At McGrory Orthodontics, braces aren’t your only option!
-With metal braces, clear braces, lingual braces, and Invisalign clear aligners, you have choices when it comes to treating your smile – and they may affect how long you’ll be in treatment.
-Depending on your orthodontic condition at your free consultation, Dr. McGrory may recommend one of these options:
+With metal braces, clear braces, lingual braces, and Invisalign® clear aligners, you have choices when it comes to treating your smile – and they may affect how long you’ll be in treatment.
+Depending on your orthodontic condition at your free consultation, Dr. McGrory or Dr. McCarty may recommend one of these options:

-Metal Braces: Metal braces use a system of brackets and wires to align your smile over time.
-By meeting with Dr. McGrory every six to eight weeks, you’ll get the smile you love.
+Metal braces: Metal braces use a system of brackets and wires to align your smile over time.
+By meeting with Dr. McGrory or Dr. McCarty every six to eight weeks, you’ll get the smile you love.
 Some patients spend as little as six months in braces, while others can spend up to two years.

 Invisalign: Invisalign is a system of custom-made, clear acrylic aligners designed to straighten your teeth and align your bite.
 Each aligner is personalized to fit your unique smile.
 You’ll get a new set of custom-made aligners every couple of weeks, so you can expect treatment to take between nine and 15 months.

 Taking care of your braces is a huge responsibility and can affect your treatment time in the long run.
-If you stay compliant with Dr. McGrory’s instructions, you may shorten your time spent in braces!
+If you stay compliant with Dr. McGrory or Dr. McCarty’s instructions, you may shorten your time spent in braces!
 If you don’t follow all instructions, you could extend it by accident.

 There are a few rules that you’ll need to follow while wearing braces.
 You should avoid sticky or crunchy foods like popcorn or gum.
 These foods can weaken the bond strength of your brackets, and if your brackets are weak, you could be in braces longer than you expected.

 It’s essential to your treatment plan to attend every orthodontic appointment you can.
-Dr. McGrory needs to meet with you once every 6-8 weeks to assess your progress and your body’s reaction to orthodontic treatment.
+Dr. McGrory or Dr. McCarty will need to meet with you once every 6-8 weeks to assess your progress and your body’s reaction to orthodontic treatment.

 Sometimes things come up, and that’s okay!
 Just let us know as soon as possible so we can reschedule your appointment and keep your treatment plan on track.

-Dr. McGrory is your local orthodontic expert in Pearland and Bellaire, and if you’re looking for the smile of your dreams, you’ve come to the right place!
+Dr. McGrory and Dr. McCarty are your local orthodontic experts in Pearland and Bellaire, and if you’re looking for the smile of your dreams, you’ve come to the right place!
 With three treatment options for all ages, you’ll get the straight teeth you deserve in no time.
 Schedule your free consultation to start your treatment today!